 The site has direct access to the River and the Thames Path, so is perfect for lovers of the river and walkers alike.
 For those with a boat or canoe there are two slipways and for those without there is a mile over river frontage for picnics.
 With the lush green countryside of the Thames Valley all around, red kites circling above, and the river traffic gliding it is hard to believe it is only an hour outside London.

 Please note there is no restaurant onsite, only a small shop selling basic essentials, so it’s important to come well stocked up with provisions.
+(Unfortunately, due to the pandemic, the shop will remain shut this season).
 However, if you do need more supplies, there is a shop in Hurley Village.

 If you do fancy a day out, then why not visit beautiful Marlow, Henley, Windsor or Oxford.